 - and if you can spend a few more hundred for a home charger.

-Update: It has now been nearly two years since buying our Volt.
+Update: It has now been nearly three years since buying our Volt.
 Our lifetime gasoline mileage is showing 159 MPG and climbing, and we just had our first oil change at 22,000 miles.
 As the engine seldom runs, it keeps track for us as to when that oil change is needed, and we had it changed at just 5% of oil life left.
 We have been extremely pleased with the car, and would definitely buy one again.
 Our only negative remains the lack of room in the back seat, but we've learned to live with it.

 What's Your Opinion

 What is the best Plug-In Hybrid car available today?